dqops/dqo/docs/integrations/looker-studio/creating-custom-dashboards.md

 Once you have completed the configuration steps, you can edit the dashboard and complete the dashboard according to your needs.

-## Getting the embeddable dashboard url
+## Get the embeddable dashboard url
 DQOps shows the Looker Studio dashboards embedded in an IFRAME HTML element.
 Looker Studio dashboards cannot be embedded inside an IFRAME if the default dashboard url is copied from the browser when editing the dashboard.
 When using a non-embeddable dashboard url, the dashboard will not open correctly in DQOps.